Levridge-Tory/LevridgeIntegrationDocs/docs/about.md

 ![1.6](./assets/images/1.6.png)

-For debuggin the Service, we can use the Windows Event Viewer.
+For debugging the Service, we can use the Windows Event Viewer.
 Go to Administrative tools in the Control Panel and Open Event Viewer.

 ![1.7](./assets/images/1.7.png)